Select Page

 How can I get started as a CDL driver?

 As you study for your CDL exam, it’s a great time to search for a truck-driving job.
 Depending on the situation, up to 100% of your monthly tuition cost could be reimbursed while working for a carrier, and you could have a truck driver career lined up so you are ready to start when you finish training and obtain your CDL.
 If you attend a truck driving school like Roadmaster, a career services associate will help you apply for your first job and assist you in getting your new career started.
-They will review your job applications, help you submit them to potential employers, follow up with potential employers, and notify you of employment offer letters.
+They will review your job applications, help you submit them to potential employers, follow up with them, and notify you of employment offer letters.